The real cost and value of a small business website

-If they are like me, they get as much or more pleasure seeing your business succeed then they do with just earning an income.
-It is in the professionals best interest to be invested in your success!
+If they are like me, they get as much or more pleasure seeing your business succeed than they do with just earning an income.
+It is in the professional’s best interest to be invested in your success!

-The individual or their team have spent lots of money and many years learning and putting into practice their craft.
+The individual or their team has spent lots of money and many years learning and putting into practice their craft.

 Their business depends on always attempting to over-deliver because they know your satisfaction is dependent on long-term results.

 Remember quality over quantity?
 A professional prefers Quality.
 That means fewer clients that are happily getting ongoing value from their web presence than having many one-off short-term clients.

 They are looking out for your business’s long-term success because they know when you want to change, adapt to new technology or make more money from your site they will be there to help deliver it to you.